Over the past few years, so much of SEO has changed. But one thing left untouched is the power of quality and natural backlinks.

 SEO Spyglass is pretty new, but provides great results.
 It has a database of 15,000,000,000,000 indexed backlinks, more than Ahrefs and Majestic have.
 You can check 1,100 links for free, but can’t export results unless you upgrade to a paid version.

 MoonSearch is a free backlink monitoring tool that provides a complex link analysis and checks how many backlinks are indexed.
-It helps track information about Alexa rank, PageRank, and reputation based on Yahoo, Dmoz and Moonsearch catalogues.
+It helps track information about Alexa rank, PageRank, and reputation based on Yahoo, Dmoz and Moonsearch catalogs.